 Rabbi Yaakov Berzansky teachers at Yeshiva Ohr Yisrael.
 View his bio here.

-Goal in education: To make Gemara enjoyable and to help each boy reach his potential!
+To make Gemara enjoyable and to help each boy reach his potential!